Portola Valley, California: Attractions

 The historic Mission Revival style Portola Valley School, built 1909.

 Our Lady of the Wayside Church was built in 1912 for the local Catholic community and is a California Historic Landmark and on the U.S. National Register of Historic Places.

 Portola Valley School is a one-room former school house built in 1909 and is on the U.S. National Register of Historic Places.
 It is now used for town council meetings.

 The Alpine Inn, also known as Casa de Tableta, Rossotti's or Zott's, is one of the oldest existing drinking establishments in California; it started around 1852 when Felix Buelna built it as a gambling house.
 The first two-network TCP/IP transmission was between a specialized SRI van and ARPANET on August 27, 1976; the van was parked next to the Alpine Inn and wires were run to one of the picnic tables.
 In 2018, the inn was acquired by new owners, who closed it temporarily for remodeling.
 It was re-opened in August 2019.

 Trails

 Portola Valley is known for its expansive trail network both maintained by the town and also in the Windy Hill Open Space Preserve maintained by the Midpeninsula Regional Open Space District.
 The trail network includes the 235 acre Coal Mine Ridge Nature Preserve which is private property, but, by agreement with the town is set aside as open space.

 Demographics

-As of 2020, the town has a much higher percentage of white people than the rest of San Mateo county, with 75% being white as opposed to 35% in San Mateo county overall.
-This is the in part the result of its single-family zoning ordinances, which prohibit multifamily dwellings anywhere in the town.
+The town has a much higher percentage of white people than the rest of San Mateo county, with 75% being white as opposed to 35% in San Mateo county overall in 2020.
+This has been attributed to its single-family zoning ordinances, which prohibit multifamily dwellings.

 As of 2020 the median income per household in Portola Valley was estimated at $235,469 and the per capita income was $142,778.